Monish-3d/Crop-Recommendation-Model/README.md

 Source - [crop-recommendation](https://www.kaggle.com/datasets/aksahaha/crop-recommendation/data)
 The dataset used in this project is Crop_recommendation.csv, which includes the following columns:

+Nitrogen: The amount of nitrogen (in kg/ha) present in the soil for the crop

+Phosphorus: The amount of Phosphorus (in kg/ha) present in the soil for the crop

+Potassium: The amount of Potassium (in kg/ha) present in the soil for the crop

 temperature: Average temperature in Celsius

 humidity: Average humidity percentage